Codex Agent Loop: Enhancing AI Efficiency for Canadian Businesses

 How it works (at a glance)

-1. Plan: The model proposes steps.
+1. Plan: The model suggests steps.

-2. Act: Codex invokes tools (e.g., test runner, linter, shell).
+2. Act: Codex calls upon tools (e.g., test runner, linter, shell).

-Practical steps (you can start this quarter)
+Practical steps (get started this quarter)

 Examples